Diffusion™ supports MQTT clients connecting to the Diffusion server to send and receive topic data,

 MQTT is widely supported and works on low-powered devices.
 It is useful for communicating with devices that are unable to run

 a Diffusion client SDK, or in applications where you are unable to install code on remote devices.

-Using Diffusion instead of a standard MQTT broker enables you to take advantage of advanced Diffusion
+instead of a standard MQTT broker enables you to take advantage of advanced Diffusion features such as: